-#ExMoShow was created in Los Angeles by two SAHM in 2008.
+#ExMoShow was created in Los Angeles by Lindsay Kavet and Jessica Cribbs, two SAHM, in 2008.

-The women took it to New York City in 2009, just one year after it’s conception and it performed to sold out audiences off-off Broadway.
+We took the show to New York City in 2009, just one year after its conception, and it performed to sold out audiences off-off Broadway.

-Since NYC, it has gone to cities all over the nation such as Boston, Chicago, Sioux Falls, San Francisco, Santa Barbara, Louisville and The South Bay.
-The show is also on Spotify & has been watched at homes across the country via their DVDs and live-streamed shows.
+Since NYC, Expressing Motherhood has gone to cities all over the nation such as Boston, Chicago, Sioux Falls, San Francisco, Santa Barbara, Louisville and Portland.
+The show is also on Spotify & has been watched at homes across the country via DVDs and live-streamed shows.

-The show was built for the non-famous, non-published, the person dying to get out and express themselves.
+The show was built for the non-famous, non-published, and people dying to get out and express themselves.
 The first person cast was a gay father.
-The cast consists of around 10 people, each time the cast changes.
-People submit their stories and the stories are chosen based on the power of their stories.
+The average cast consists of ten people, and for each show the cast changes.
+People submit their stories and performers are chosen based on the power of their stories.

-The show is going into its 10th season beginning in 2016.
-Around 8,000 seats have been filled to see the show, 200 people have performed in it and countless spirits filled because of it.
+The show is going into its 11th season in 2017.
+To date, over 8,000 seats have been filled to see the show, 200 people have performed in it, and countless spirits filled because of it.

-Expressing Motherhood was where LA moms Shannon Noel and Stacie Burrows met and fell into creative love and formed their national sensation, Mommy Tonk.
+Expressing Motherhood was where LA moms Shannon Noel and Stacie Burrows met, fell into creative love and formed their national sensation, Mommy Tonk.

 Lindsay Kavet: Co-Creator/Director/Producer